You are here

-A: No, the database purchase must be paid for during the funding period of October 1, 2018 through June 30, 2019, although the subscription period may extend beyond the grant period.
+A: The database purchase must be paid for during the funding period of July 1, 2023 through June 15, 2024, although the subscription period may extend beyond the grant period.
 But if using grant funds for a database subscription, please make the purchase near the beginning of the grant period so that the benefit of the purchase is available during the grant period.

-A: Ebooks, audio ebooks, audiobooks and self-contained audio or video ebook devices that are pre-loaded with educational content (e.g., “Playaway” type materials) may be purchased with grant funds.
-EBook readers, as well as other types of devices used for accessing learning or educational content, are eligible as long as they circulating and are available for check-out to patrons and students to take home.
-EBook readers, tablets, laptops, and other technology that is for in-library or staff use only are NOT eligible purchases.
+A: E-books, e-audiobooks, audiobooks and self-contained audio or video e-book devices that are pre-loaded with educational content (e.g., "Playaway" type materials) may be purchased with grant funds.
+E-book readers, as well as other types of devices used for accessing learning or educational content, are eligible as long as they are patron facing.
+E-book readers, tablets, laptops, and other technology that are for staff use only are NOT eligible purchases.

 Q: Can I buy crafts, puppets, felt boards, counting blocks, or other educational toys for our children’s area and/or for storytimes?

-A: No. The Eligible Uses Checklist specifies that you can purchase books for storytimes, and another eligible use would be to purchase early literacy activities and manipulatives that are circulated or packaged for public use (e.g., family backpacks for home use that are returned to the library).
-Items not eligible include early literacy activities, manipulatives, or furnishing in the children’s are that are not circulated.
+A: No. The Eligible Uses Checklist specifies that you can purchase books for storytimes.
+Another eligible use would be to purchase educational manipulatives that are circulated or packaged for public use (e.g., family backpacks for home use that are returned to the library).
+Items not eligible include educational manipulatives or furnishing in the children’s area that are not circulated.

 Q: Can I purchase educational literacy software, such as Lexia Reading Core?